|•Seine River Cruises »||• Moulin Rouge »|

-It's not just the Louvre, the Eiffel Tower or Jardin de Luxembourg — food also defines the city and its culture.
+It's not just museums like the Louvre, monuments like the Eiffel Tower or parks like Jardin de Luxembourg — food also defines the city and its culture.

 Think caviar, foie gras, oysters, cheese, champagne and of course, truffles.
 For many visitors and would-be travelers, the food has an irresistible pull to the City of Gourmet Delights.

 To get the biggest bite of French gourmet food it's important to plan your culinary itinerary before you leave home.
 Otherwise it's easy to miss the small food shops that offer rare delicacies, often only available in Paris.

-If you love Paris food as much as we do, make sure you have an extra duffle bag to bring home French chocolate, fleur de sel, toasted nut oils, tins of foie gras and even cheese!
+If you love Paris food as much as we do, make sure you have room in your suitcase to bring home French chocolate, fleur de sel, toasted nut oils, tins of foie gras and even cheese!

 Many of the French gourmet food traditions were created by the bourgeois class in the late 19th century.
 The city's famous food stores have similar beginnings.

 The story usually begins with a young man from Brittany or Normandy selling fruit or seafood from a wheelbarrow in the streets of Paris.
 Many of these young men of the 19th century went on to create long-lasting food empires.

 In 1891 Auguste Fauchon arrived to Paris from Calvados with a wheelbarrow full of fresh apples to sell.
 Before long, he had a food store selling coffees, teas, confiture, and chocolate.

 You could say it was his wife, Madame Fauchon, who invented the first luxury food brand when she had the bright idea of putting their name on every product they sold.
 Fauchon now dominates a corner of the Place de la Madeleine.